D-X-Y/AutoDL-Projects/docs/NATS-Bench.md

 If you find that NATS-Bench helps your research, please consider citing it:
 ```
 @article{dong2020nats,
-  title={NATS-Bench: Benchmarking NAS algorithms for Architecture Topology and Size},
+  title={{NATS-Bench}: Benchmarking NAS algorithms for Architecture Topology and Size},
   author={Dong, Xuanyi and Liu, Lu and Musial, Katarzyna and Gabrys, Bogdan},
   journal={arXiv preprint arXiv:2009.00437},
   year={2020}